 Extreme Ideas#

 We caution against the following extensions, and recommend them for only the bravest, most adventurous students.
 Many of these require a fundamental redesign of the entire computer, and/or require research into topics we don’t cover.
-These extensions are not required for a HD mark, but are only included here for those that are interested.
+These extensions are not required to acheive the highest mark, but are only included here for those that are interested.

 Intermediate Registers#